marsunique/MillionSongClassification/README.md

 Generate hottness label in trainning data by using additional database (Billboard?).
 Predict hottness of a song.

+Optional:
+(1) Sentiment analysis based lyrics.
+(2) Explore themes and meanings of songs and incorporate these features into the dataset.

 ## Progress Report ##